-- What if I can’t use the Aggie Fonts?
+- What if I can’t use the brand/Aggie Fonts?

 - Can I use the official Texas A&M seal?

 - Why can’t I use the CVMBS seal?

 While a brand exists in the mind of the audience, the visual experience has a tremendous impact on the opinions formed.

 As the university’s official logo, the Primary Mark is always appropriate.
-The other appropriate logo for all groups under the umbrella of the Texas A&M College of Veterinary Medicine & Biomedical Sciences is the CVM box logo (or acceptable variations).
-See CVM Logos.
+The other appropriate logo for all groups under the umbrella of the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVMBS) is the CVMBS box logo (or acceptable variations).
+See CVMBS Logos.

-What is the official logo for the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM)?
+What is the official logo for the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVMBS)?

-The CVM box logo consists of the Block TAM in white (with a light gray bevel on the “T”) on a box of Aggie Maroon and the words “Veterinary Medicine & Biomedical Sciences” typeset, to the right or beneath, in Open Sans, the main campus Brand Guide approved sans serif typeface, and in Aggie Maroon.
+The CVMBS box logo consists of the Block TAM in white (with a light gray bevel on the “T”) on a box of Aggie Maroon and the words “Veterinary Medicine & Biomedical Sciences” typeset, to the right or beneath, in Open Sans, the main campus Brand Guide-approved sans serif typeface, and in Aggie Maroon.
 “Texas A&M University” is typeset above the college name smaller, in all caps, Open Sans, and dark gray.
-See CVM Logos.
+See CVMBS Logos.

 Stationery, which includes printed letterheads, envelopes, business cards, and related items, should always feature the university’s formal identity.
 While a customized brand architecture allows information and marketing pieces to focus on a specific discipline, our stationery system remains focused on the university as a whole, which ties us all together.
 For more information, see https://brandguide.tamu.edu/visual-style/stationery.html